-Iran says it will take 'stronger step' away from nuclear deal if Europe doesn't act
+Iran warns EU over nuclear commitments as deadline for further steps looms

 Iran’s oil exports have plummeted because of the U.S. sanctions, which also make it difficult for the country to receive payments through banks.

-Reporting by Tuqa Khalid; Additional reporting by Dubai newsroom; Editing by Peter Graff and Hugh Lawson
+Reporting by Tuqa Khalid; Additional reporting by Dubai newsroom; Editing by Peter Graff and Hugh Lawson, William Maclean